polybeertoken/polybeertoken.github.io/README.md

 |110|1.29807E+33|4,113,348,970,243,960,000,000.00|years|8,226,697,940,487,910,000.00|years|8,226,697,940,487,910.00|years|

 As we see, even though difficulty is expressed as a simple number, it is practically impossible to solve challenges with higher difficulty number using current technologies.
-For example a custom solution with 5G/s hash rate would need 8 billion years to solve the difficulty 100.
+For example, a custom solution with 5G/s hash rate would need 8 billion years to solve the difficulty 100.
 That is longer than the lifetime of the sun.

 ## Difficulty Discounts

-In order to make the mining process more fair and balanced, the smart contract will grant discounted difficulty to specific miners using predefined rules based on their wallet address and their registered balance.
+In order to make the mining process fair and balanced, the smart contract will grant discounted difficulty to specific miners using predefined rules based on their wallet address and their registered balance.

 ## Registered Ballance

-In order to incentivise saving and accumulation of BERR coins, the smart will grant some discounts to miners based on their BEER token balance.
+In order to incentivize saving and accumulation of BERR coins, the smart will grant some discounts to miners based on their BEER token balance.
 In order to have fair rules, it is not desirable to apply the current balance at the time of claiming the reward, because miners could easily borrow or move coins to their wallets right before claiming.
-It is only fair to apply the balance maintained during the whole time of mining any particlar challenge.
+It is only fair to apply the balance maintained during the whole time of mining any challenge.
 From technical perspective it is not practical to keep the full history of the wallet balances in the blockchain.
-Therefore we came out with the concept of "registered balance", which will be managed by the smart contract as follows.
+Therefore, we came out with the concept of "registered balance", which will be managed by the smart contract as follows.

 * at the smart contract creation, the registered balance of any wallet is 0
-* when wallet receives and mines any BEER coins, the owner can register their non zero balance with the smart contract from the mining web page
+* when wallet receives and mines any BEER coins, the owner can register their non-zero balance with the smart contract from the mining web page
-* the registered balance will be applicanle to future challenges created after the registration
+* the registered balance will be applicable to future challenges created after the registration
-* the smart contract will maintain up to 3 registerd balances applicable at time intervals between the registration
+* the smart contract will maintain up to 3 registered balances applicable at time intervals between the registration
-* the latest registrered balance will be automatically by the smart contract adjusted downwards, in case any trasfer decreases the current balance below the latest registered balance
+* the latest registred balance will be automatically by the smart contract adjusted downwards, in case any transfer decreases the current balance below the latest registered balance
-* in case any coin trasfer increases the current balance, the smart contract will NOT adjust the latest registered balance
+* in case any coin transfer increases the current balance, the smart contract will NOT adjust the latest registered balance

 Based on the rules above the miners might consider registering their balance in following cases:

 * after increasing a balance in their wallet to make the smart contract apply the higher registered balance
-* before selling or tranferring out the coins from the wallet, to protect the latest registered amount for the period since it was registered
+* before selling or transferring out the coins from the wallet, to protect the latest registered amount for the period since it was registered

 ## Wallet Difficulty Discount